What is porting a mortgage, and how does it work?

 If you're hoping to move house soon, talk to Tembo before requesting a mortgage transfer.
 Even if you can port your mortgage, this doesn't mean you should.
 You may find a much better mortgage deal elsewhere, with better terms and interest rates.

-In some cases, it may be necessary to look for alternative ways to increase your mortgage affordability or buy a new home, including Guarantor mortgages and Shared ownership schemes.
+In some cases, it may be necessary to look for alternative ways to increase your mortgage affordability or buy a new home, including guarantor mortgages and shared ownership schemes.

 Get started today